Q. How Do I Use Coconut Manna™?

-A. Nutiva packages our oil in two types of materials, clear PET and white HDPE.
+A. Nutiva packages our oil in three types of materials: Glass jars, clear PET and white HDPE.
 We have found the white HDPE holds up better for shipping via UPS or USPS during the hot summer months.

 Also note Nutiva containers are made without BPA.
 Bisphenol A or BPA is used in some plastics and tin cans.